-Nearly a decade ago I read Richard Carlson’s bestseller Don’t Sweat the Small Stuff, and to this day the opening scene is etched in my mind: he urges readers to imagine holding their favorite coffee mug—to picture themselves sitting on the front porch, perhaps a cheerful bird is chirping in the background, lifting the cup to their lips and then—SMASH!
+Nearly a decade ago I read Richard Carlson’s bestseller Don’t Sweat the Small Stuff, and the opening scene is etched in my mind: he urges readers to imagine holding their favorite coffee mug—to picture themselves sitting on the front porch, perhaps a cheerful bird is chirping in the background, lifting the cup to their lips and then—SMASH!
 The cup slips and shatters into tiny porcelain shards across the deck.

-As did many Wilmingtontonians, we decided to evacuate ahead of the storm.
 After completing all of the precautionary measures- boarding up the windows, placing sandbags along doorways, hauling every stick of furniture and potted plant into our garage- it was time to pack the car.

 All of our things were there to greet us.
 Our home had been spared.